singhajeet79/SQL-Sandbox/README.md

-# 🧪 SQL-Sandbox: HR Edition
+# 🧪 SQL-Sandbox: Postgres with employees database.

 A plug-and-play PostgreSQL environment pre-loaded with a high-quality employee dataset.
 Designed for data engineers, analysts, and DBAs to practice complex queries, indexing, and schema management without the setup headache.